 Áine Rose Campbell

-“I hope that the Model Mafia and Pure Earth collaboration will raise awareness about the pollution created by most jewelry manufacturing, in particular, the fact that artisanal gold mining is the leading cause of mercury emissions.
+“I hope that the Model Mafia and Pure Earth collaboration will raise awareness about the pollution created by most jewellery manufacturing, in particular, the fact that artisanal gold mining is the leading cause of mercury emissions.
 This mercury then travels into water systems, poisons the marine life, and poisons anyone who eats the contaminated seafood.
-This is unacceptable and people need to know that there are sustainable and environmentally friendly jewelry options for purchase.”
+This is unacceptable and people need to know that there are sustainable and environmentally friendly jewellery options for purchase.”

 “It’s really important for the fashion industry to get behind brands that are using clean gold so that we can see a change happen more quickly.
 Sustainable practices should be the norm, not the exception.”